 If you do not see your data nodes in the output, please retry adding them to the cluster.

-Once your data nodes are part of your cluster move on to the final step to set up Chronograf.
+Once your data nodes are part of your cluster, do the following:

 Support and feedback